swgpu/SWGPU/README.md

 ## Getting started
 You need to install [nodejs](https://nodejs.org/en/download/).
-Once installation is done, you can clone the repository or use npx to build our first warm project.
+Once installation is done, you can clone the repository or use npx to build our first WARME project.

 ```
 // create your awesome game project
-# npx create-warm your_project_name
+# npx create-WARME your_project_name

 // now, you can start with
 # npm run dev